White Dental Fillings Denver

 If you have a small cavity, your dentist may be able to treat it with a sealant.
 A sealant is a plastic material that is applied to the tooth.
 It bonds with the tooth and creates a barrier that prevents cavities.
 Your dentist will recommend the best treatment for you based on the size and location of the cavity.

 Our experienced dental team at DeWitt Dental Associates has years of combined experience delivering beautiful, healthy smiles to patients all around Colorado.
-We utilize advanced technology to make sure your experience is informative and relaxing.
+We utilize the most advanced technology to ensure your experience is comfortable and relaxing.

 Our white tooth fillings are made of high-quality composite material matched to your natural tooth color.
-We take great care in shaping and trimming the filling so that it looks natural and feels comfortable.
 We understand that everyone’s smile is unique, and we work hard to create a treatment plan tailored to your specific needs.

 You should wait at least 30 minutes after the filling is placed before eating or drinking.
 This will give the material time to harden completely.

 No, tooth-colored fillings cannot be whitened.
-If you are concerned about the color of your filling, talk to your dentist about other options.
+If you are concerned about the color of your filling, talk to your dentist about shade options.

 Back teeth fillings can last for many years.
 However, you may need to have the filling replaced sooner if it is damaged or if there is decay around the filling.